 Trust and confidence are key components of the clinician-patient relationship.
-There are many benefits which may accrue from a trusting relationship, including open communication of information, improved adherence to medical advice, improvement of health outcomes and better patient experience.
+There are many benefits that can accrue from a trusting relationship, including open communication of information, improved adherence to medical advice, improvement of health outcomes and better patient experience.

-The national patient experience surveys ask service users whether they have confidence and trust in the doctors, nurses and other clinicians treating them.
+The national patient experience surveys ask service users whether they have confidence and trust in the doctors, nurses and other clinicians treating them, the results of which we explore here.

-Adult Inpatient Survey respondents are asked, “Did you have confidence and trust in the doctors treating you?”
-Answers to this question have remained largely stable over time.
-From 2009 to 2018, the proportion of respondents who ‘always’ had confidence and trust in the doctors treating them remained between 77% and 80%, and those who did not have confidence and trust fluctuated at around 4%.
+Adult Inpatient Survey respondents are asked, ‘Did you have confidence and trust in the doctors treating you?’
+Between 2009 and 2019, answers to this question remained largely stable.
+The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them remained between 77% and 80%, and those who did not have confidence and trust fluctuated around 4%.

 The survey also asks about confidence and trust in nurses.
-The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them is consistently higher than the proportion who ‘always’ had confidence and trust in the nurses (data not shown).
+The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them is consistently slightly higher than the proportion who ‘always’ had confidence and trust in the nurses treating them (data not shown).

 About this data